mitranim/prax/readme.md

 * [`dataset`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOrForeignElement/dataset) must be `nil | {}`, where keys are `camelCase` without the `data-` prefix.
 Values follow the attribute encoding rules.
 In `str.mjs`, `dataset` is converted to [`data-*`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/data-*) attributes.
 You can also just use those attributes.
 * [`innerHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) works in both environments, and must be `nil | string`.
 * [`for`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label#attr-for) and [`htmlFor`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLLabelElement/htmlFor) both work, and must be `nil | string`.
 * ARIA properties such as [`ariaCurrent`](https://developer.mozilla.org/en-US/docs/Web/API/Element/ariaCurrent) work in both environments, and must be `nil | string`.
 In `str.mjs`, they're converted to kebab-cased `aria-*` attributes.
-You can also just use those attributes.
+You can use both property names and attribute names.
 * The value of any attribute, or a DOM property whose type is known to be `string`, must be either `nil` or [stringable](#stringable).

 Additional environment-specific rules: